Celemin-Ma-Pia/display-square-and-triangle/README.md

-# display square and traingle
+# Display Square and Triangle

 This program would display the following message:
     1) Square